1 -

 Many

-authors have supposed that a system called South pointing chariot
+authors have considered that a system called South pointing chariot

 (zhi3 nan2 che1)